accordproject/techdocs/CONTRIBUTING.md

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on dedicated support platforms, the best being the [Accord Project Slack Channel][slack]
+You've got much better chances of getting your question answered on dedicated support platforms, the best being the [Accord Project Slack Channel][apslack]

 ### <a name="issue"></a> Found an Issue or Bug?